inferno986return/SurvivalManual-ebook/README.md

 ## Licencing
 The Google Material UI icons are licenced under [Apache 2.0](https://www.apache.org/licenses/LICENSE-2.0).

-The app itself is licenced under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html).
+The app itself is licenced under [GNU GPLv3](https://www.gnu.org/licenses/gpl-3.0.en.html) though I don't think that affects this project's files.

-I have clarified with the developer that the survival manual's content is the public domain.
+I have clarified with the developer that the survival manual's wiki content is in the public domain.

 There is also a BSD-like disclaimer for the app: